Economic history of Turkey: Post-Ottoman reconstruction and liberal beginnings rationale (1923–1929)

 One distinct characteristic between 1923 and 1985 is that, in large part as a result of government policies, Turkey's economy developed into a complex economic system producing a wide range of agricultural, industrial, and service products for both domestic and export markets.
 The economy grew at an average annual rate of six percent.

 Since 1820, Turkey has experienced economic growth and human development at average levels (compared to the rest of the world) but at higher rates than other developing countries.

-At the time of the collapse of the Ottoman Empire (see Economy of the Ottoman Empire) during World War I and the subsequent birth of the Republic, the Turkish economy was underdeveloped: agriculture depended on outmoded techniques and poor-quality livestock, and Turkey's industrial base was weak; the few factories producing basic products such as sugar and flour were under foreign control as a result of the capitulations.

 After the establishment of the Republic, the new government committed itself to a relatively moderate economic policy.
 The basic direction of Turkey's economic development has been preliminarily determined, namely, the development of modern national industries, protection of customs duties, encouragement of private investment and absorption of foreign investment.
 At the same time, Minister of Economy, Mahmut Esat Bozkurt, as a representative of the "New Turkish Economics" illustrates the basic economic policies of the Turkish government in the 1920s, the principle of nationalism and liberalism dual economy, the state-owned economy and non-state economy coexist, and mixed structure of national capital and foreign capital, to raise tariffs and restrict imports, to protect national industry, emphasizing the countries in the credit and dominant position in the field of industry.

 The first President of the Republic, Mustafa Kemal Atatürk announced that foreign companies and foreign businessmen would be allowed to invest in Turkey within the framework of the law in 1921.
 At the beginning of the Republic of Turkey, foreign capital played an important role in Turkey's economic life, with finance, railways, and mining under the control of foreign capital.

 From 1923 to 1926, agricultural output rose by eighty-seven percent, as agricultural production returned to pre-war levels.
 Industry and services grew at more than nine percent per year from 1923 to 1929; however, their share of the economy remained quite low at the end of the decade.

 In 1927, Anglo-French controlled Ottoman banks provided about half of Turkey's production credit and even the right to issue notes.